phungtienminh/Computer-Vision/Cifar100/README.md

 # Cifar100 Result

+# Updated version 2

+- With gradient clipping and data augmentation, the accuracy on the test set is 64%.

+# Version 1

 # Overall

 - Cifar100 dataset is loaded using tf.keras.datasets module, with 50000 images for training and 10000 images for testing.